 ReactiveX is a cross-platform API available in multiple programming languages that manipulates UI events and Application Programming Interface (API) responses.
 Furthermore, it handles concurrency and asynchronous processes that almost every Android application needs to implement, because most of the http requests are not allowed to be done in the Android main thread.
-Reducing the amount of code needed in order to obtain synchronicity between the UI, the database and the backed server, this framework is equipped with proper mechanisms for handling errors and allowing the programmer to abstract away low-level threading, synchronization, and concurrency issues.
-In our solution, RxJava is being used mainly to handle asynchronous events and database transactions.
+Reducing the amount of code needed in order to obtain synchronicity between the UI, the database and the backed server, this framework is equipped with proper mechanisms for handling errors and allowing the programmer to abstract low-level threading, synchronization, and concurrency issues.
+In this project, RxJava is used mainly to handle asynchronous events and database transactions.

-The map that it’s seen in the distinct history pages, the personalized markers, the zoom and all the animations associated are done using the Google Maps API.
+The map that is seen in the distinct history pages, the personalized markers, the zoom and all the animations associated are done using the Google Maps API.

 Application UI Overview

-It is possible to divide the application into six different main parts, Dashboard, Anomalies, Tests, Radiologs/Snapshots, Settings and the About section can be seen in figure 4.2.
+It is possible to divide the application into six different main parts, Dashboard, Anomalies, Tests, Radiologs/Snapshots, Settings and the About section, as can be seen in application main menu illustrated in figure 4.2.